-- 7. Litigation may involve legal suits filed for either of two reasons: because special education services are not being provided for students whose parents want them or because students are being assigned to special education when their parents believe that they should not be.
+- 6. The Individuals with Disabilities Education Act ensures that all children and youths with disabilities have the right to a free, appropriate public education.
+The Americans with Disabilities Act ensures the right of individuals with disabilities to nondiscriminatory treatment in other aspects of their lives (employment, transportation, public accommodations, state and local government, and telecommunications).
+Both require reasonable accommodations that will allow those with disabilities to participate to the fullest extent possible in all activities of daily living that those without disabilities take for granted.
+Both were considered to be revolutionary laws-one for education and the other for business. - 7.
+Litigation may involve legal suits filed for either of two reasons: because special education services are not being provided for students whose parents want them or because students are being assigned to special education when their parents believe that they should not be.
 Most often, suits are filed by parents whose children are being denied services, or who are receiving poor services.
 Parents of children with mild or questionable disabilities may fight against the potentially stigmatizing and discriminatory effects of their children being identified for special education services. - 8.
-Legislation involves making laws while litigation involves interpreting what the laws require in practice.
-In the case of Hudson v.
-Rowley, Amy Rowley's parents contended that an "appropriate public education" (as included under IDEA legislation) would allow her to achieve her maximum potential and that she could better do that if she were provided with a sign language interpreter in the classroom.
-In litigation, the court decided that the school had fulfilled its obligation to provide an appropriate education by designing an individualized program for Amy and that "appropriate" does not necessarily mean education that will produce maximum possible achievement.
+In 1982, the U.S. Supreme Court made its first interpretation of PL 94-142 (now IDEA) in Hudson v.
+Rowley, a case involving Amy Rowley, a child who was deaf (Board of Education of Hendrick Hudson v.
+Rowley, 1982).
+The Court's decision was that appropriate education for a deaf child with a disability does not necessarily mean education that will produce the maximum possible achievement.